drocheam/optrace/docs/source/details/color.rst

 sRGB Color Space
 =================

-The standard RGB (sRGB) color space is the most commonly used color space for digital media.
+The standard RGB (sRGB) color space serves as the most common color space for digital media.
-It has an triangular gamut, whereas all colors inside of it can be composed of a combination of three primaries (red, green, blue) at the corner points of this triangle.
-With the knowledge, that monitors also typical incorporate three different illuminants per pixel, one can see why such a system would prove useful. sRGB also uses the D65 whitepoint with coordinates :math:`X=0.95047,~Y=1,~Z=1.08883`, see :footcite:`WikiD65`.
+Its color gamut is defined by a triangle, where any color within this triangle can be represented by a combination of its three primary colors: red, green, and blue, located at the triangle's vertices.
+Given that digital monitors also typically employ three distinct light emitters per pixel, the utility of such a three-primary system becomes apparent.

+sRGB utilizes the D65 white point, defined by the CIE XYZ coordinates :math:`X=0.95047,~Y=1,~Z=1.08883` (:footcite:`WikiD65`).
-The gamut does not include all visible colors, it misses especially highly satured ones.
+It's important to note that the sRGB gamut does not encompass the entire spectrum of visible colors, particularly lacking highly saturated colors.
-The gamut can be seen in :numref:`chroma_1931`.
+The sRGB gamut's position within the broader color space is visualized in :numref:`chroma_1931`.

-Color coordinates are saved with three values per pixel, one per each channel.
+Color information in sRGB is typically stored with three values per pixel, each corresponding to one of the red, green, or blue channels.
-With a typical bit depth of 8 bit the value count per channel is limited to 256 values.
+With a common bit depth of 8 bits per channel, the intensity range for each primary is limited to 256 discrete values.
-Since human luminance sensitivity is non-linear, saving the values in a linear range would lead to a higher bit density in one region and a lower intensity in another one.
-With this limited range of values this would lead to visual banding.
+However, human perception of luminance is non-linear.
+Directly encoding linear intensity values within this limited range would result in a disproportionate allocation of bits, leading to fine intensity steps in some regions and coarse steps in others, potentially causing visual banding artifacts.

-To counteract this, the sRGB values undergo a *gamma correction* that models the luminance of the eye, matching the non-linear behavior and distributing the values uniformly according to the observer.
+To mitigate this issue, sRGB values undergo a *gamma correction*.
+This non-linear transformation approximates the human eye's luminance sensitivity, effectively distributing the available digital values more uniformly according to perceived brightness and minimizing banding.

 **Conversion XYZ to sRGB**

-The linear, not gamma corrected, sRGB values are an linear combination of the tristimulus values.
-Conversion from XYZ to sRGB is done as follows :footcite:`BloomMatrices,sRGBWiki`:
+The linear sRGB values, prior to gamma correction, are obtained through a linear transformation of the CIE XYZ tristimulus values.
+The conversion from CIE XYZ to linear sRGB is defined by the following matrix multiplication :footcite:`BloomMatrices,sRGBWiki`:

 .. math::
    	\left[\begin{array}{l}